Usama Alshaibi: Life and career

-Starting in early 2004, Alshaibi worked on a documentary on his homeland, and its current situation, titled Nice Bombs.
-The documentary is Alshaibi's first official release and was produced by Kristie Alshaibi, and executive produced by Studs Terkel.
-The documentary was funded in part by Creative Capital and the Playboy Foundation.
-It premiered at the 2006 Chicago Underground Film Festival where it won the Best Documentary Feature award and had Studs Terkel and Christie Hefner introduce the screening.
-Nice Bombs had a theatrical release in 2007, a broadcast premiere on the Sundance Channel in March 2008 and was released on DVD in October 2009.
+In early 2004, nine months after the United States invasion of Iraq, Alshaibi traveled back to Baghdad with his father to shoot his first documentary film, titled Nice Bombs.
+Funded in part by Creative Capital and the Playboy Foundation, the documentary was produced by Kristie Alshaibi and executive produced by Studs Terkel.
+The world premiere for the film was at the 2006 Chicago Underground Film Festival, where it won the award for Best Documentary Feature.
+Studs Terkel and Christie Hefner introduced the screening.
+Nice Bombs had a theatrical release in 2007 and a broadcast premiere on the Sundance Channel in March 2008 and was released on DVD in October 2009.